namantuli18/Epiderma/README.md

 ### 3. Cancer Type Classification

 * Each type of Cancer has a different course of treatment and remedial strategies.
 Thus, classification of Cancer type using transfer learning can help both the patient and the doctor during the course of treatment.

 * Different types of Skin Cancer have different characteristics and treatment strategies.
-This is a multi class classification problem with 7 classes namely Actinic keratosis, Basal cell carcinoma,Benign keratosis, Dermatofibroma, Melanoma, Melanocytic nevus and Vascular lesion.
+This is a multi-class classification problem with 7 classes namely:
+  - Actinic keratosis
+  - Basal cell carcinoma
+  - Benign keratosis
+  - Dermatofibroma
+  - Melanoma
+  - Melanocytic nevus
+  - Vascular lesion

 * We use a combination of 3 ensembled transfer learning models that would give the type of Skin Cancer for a Positively diagnosed image.

 <p align="center">
   <img src="images/cancer-type.png" width="1000" title="hover text">
 </p>